bbertka/PCF-demo/README.md

-PCF Demo - Spring Boot Microservices, Netflix OSS, and Jenkins Pipeline
+PCF Demo - Spring Boot, Netflix OSS, and Jenkins Pipeline
 =========

 This is the Spring Boot refactoring for the PCF-Demo app built with two different micro-services:

-- The producer (generating orders)
+- The producer (generating subscribers/orders)
 - The map (consuming orders and presenting on the heat map)

 The apps/micro-services are connected through a RabbitMQ instance of any name and all the information exchanged is JSON based.